 - Cheese: Bolivian cheese is very salty and dry, you can substitute it for any semi-hard to hard cheese without any problems.
 Just avoid fresh cheese like queso fresco.

-- Salt: The amount of salt depends on how much salt the cheese you are using has.
+- Salt: The amount of salt depends on how much salt the cheese you are using have.

 - Egg